Gr\"obner strata in the Hilbert scheme of points: Introduction

 Another line of work is to study strata analogous to ours in Grothendieck's classical Hilbert scheme ${\rm Hilb}^{p(z)}_{\mathbb{P}^n_{k}}$, where $p(z)$ is a polynomial.
 The paper \cite{notari} is devoted to this project; the equations defining the strata are derived from Buchberger's $S$-pair criterion.
-However, the cited paper contains a few inconsistencies, which are being corrected in \cite{robbiano} and \cite{lella}.
+However, the cited paper contains a few inconsistencies, as is indicated in \cite{robbiano} and \cite{lella}.
 In particular, in the latter paper, the embedding of the strata in ${\rm Hilb}^{p(z)}_{\mathbb{P}^n_{k}}$ is elaborated upon with care.
 Also, it appears to be the first paper in which the term {\it Gr\"obner stratum} is used.
 Other papers in which related ideas appear are \cite{carra} and \cite{roggero}.

 As was mentioned above, the research presented here was largely inspired by the paper \cite{wibmer}.
 In that paper, $k$ is a noetherian ring.
 Wibmer considers an arbitrary ideal $I\subset S$.
 The canonical map $k\to S/I$ corresponds to a morphism of affine schemes $\phi:{\rm Spec}\,S/I\to{\rm Spec}\,k$.
 The main theorem of \cite{wibmer} (Theorem 11) states the existence of a unique decomposition of ${\rm Spec}\,k$ into a finite number of locally closed strata such that on each stratum the reduction of $I$ to each point of the stratum has a reduced Gr\"obner basis of a prescribed shape.
 It is striking to note the analogy of that theorem to Theorem \ref{coprod} of our paper here.
 However, in Wibmer's setting $k$ has to be noetherian, whereas our setting requires no restriction on $k$.